bfv/docker4oe/pas-application/https-loadbalanced/README.md

 where of course ${mydomain} should be replaced with your domain.
 Paste thus in a browser and start hitting F5.

-Test load balancing/fail over with:
+Test load-balancing and.or fail-over with:
 `docker stop pashttpbin2_1`

 After 5 seconds Apache should be aware that pashttpbin2_1 is no longer available and stops using it.
+Hit F5 a couple of times to see that the load is ditributes over 1 & 3.

 `docker-compose up pashttpbin2`